maany/simple_grid_puppet_dev_env/README.md

 # simple_grid_puppet_dev_kit

 The dev-kit is used for developing and testing the SIMPLE Grid framework right from your desktop.
-It simutes a grid site by creates 3 containers (1 config master and 2 lightweight component nodes).
+It simulates a grid site by creates 3 containers (1 config master and 2 lightweight component nodes).
 You can execute the simple-grid puppet module until the pre-deploy stage (which essentially covers all the steps a site admin has to perform in order to use the framework).

 ## Setup instructions